 Understand what aspects of conflict are hard for you and for others

 Your personal Conflict Skills Tune-up Plan starts with understanding your current tendencies around conflict.
 The Five Behaviors Personal Development assessment and profile were created to give you a personalized road map for being a better teammate.
 The report shows where you fall on the spectrum between spirited debater versus calm debater and receptive versus steadfast.
 It illuminates your strengths and struggles and recommends an action plan for developing good conflict habits.

 Personal Development covers the five foundations of teamwork.
 For a deeper dive into your relationship with conflict, take a look at Everything DiSC Productive Conflict.
 This 23-page profile explains how your values show up during conflict, what drains your energy, and how those things differ for people of other DiSC® styles.
 You’ll learn to identify destructive responses and reframe your thoughts for better outcomes.

 Tips for making conflict more productive

-A personal assessment is important, because the advice differs based on existing strengths.
+A personal assessment is important because the advice differs based on existing strengths.
 One person’s goal may be “speak up more,” while their colleague’s goal is “speak less, listen more.”
 But here is some general advice on getting more skillful at conflict.

-- Get to know your teammates better outside of conflict situations so when conflict arises, you understand where they’re coming from.
+- Get to know your teammates better outside of conflict situations so that when conflict arises, you understand where they’re coming from.

 - Keep the focus on ideas; don’t get personal.
 (You can set feelings aside without setting relationships aside.)